The Royal Navy of Sailing Ships

 Royal Hospital, Greenwich

-Widows were granted the husband's full pay for a year as Gratuity for Death, and a Pension of an amount depending on their husband's rank.
+Widows would receive their husbands' full pay for a year as Gratuity for Death, and a Pension of an amount depending on their husbands' rank.

 which are not mentioned in this act,